shaik1002/biggitlabbomb/doc/user/application_security/sast/customize_rulesets.md

 ...
 ```

-Avoid creating configuration sections that modify existing rules _and_ build a custom ruleset, as
+Avoid creating configuration sections that modify existing rules _and_ synthesize a custom ruleset, as
 the latter replaces predefined rules completely.

 ### The `[$analyzer]` configuration section